 - As an adult I have lived all over the place; Oklahoma, Kansas, Missouri, Colorado, Texas and Georgia.
-I have called Missouri home—again for the last fourteen years.
+I have called Missouri home—again for the last fifteen years.

-- Farm Boy (my husband) and I live in a St. Louis, MO suburb with our three blessings; our college age daughter Riley, and middle school age sons A.J. and Colson.
+- Farm Boy (my husband) and I live in a St. Louis, MO suburb with our three blessings; our college age daughter Riley, a high school age son A.J. and a middle school son Colson.

-- Praying my way through our son’s severe traumatic brain injury.
+- I prayed my way through our son’s severe traumatic brain injury.

-- Marriage, child rearing, difficult relationships.
-Life—it keeps me on my knees.
+- Marriage, child rearing, difficult relationships…life—keep me on my knees.

 Life has been hard over the years but God has always remained faithful and good.

 Here is the creative spin I put on my life as a mom:

 - I customize an education for children of different ages, learning styles, needs and interests.

 - Research analyst in childhood development with special emphasis on: psychology, learning disabilities and traumatic brain injury rehabilitation.
 (See #1)